How to use cloud-init

 #cloud-config

-To install specific packages when the instance is set up, use the packages
+To install specific packages when the instance is set up, use the packages key and specify the package names as a list:

 config: